Grinnode-live/grinnode.live/documentation/attacks/2020_11_reorg-51-percent.md

 The community will continue to stay vigilant to detect these events and make best efforts to protect the Grin ecosystem.
 We suggest every users to run their own Grin node (Grin-Node, Grin++) whenever possible (short time, long-term, does not matter), make sure your port 3414 is open if you wish to have inbound connections and not only outbound.

 ### Miners
-If you have the possibility, mine with GPU in your launch - break / over night / 15 min a day / during coffee break.
+If you have the possibility, mine with GPU in your lunch-break / over night / 15 min a day / during coffee break.
 You will help to make the Grin network safer.

 ### ASICs
-We wish to see as soon as possible C32 ASICs in public sales, in order to have less hashing power influence from Nicehash.
-ASICs would help the network getting safer and Nicehash useless for any malicious attempts.
+We wish to see as soon as possible C32 ASICs sell publicly, in order to have less hashing power influence from Nicehash.
+ASICs would help the network become safer and render Nicehash GPUs for rent quite useless for any malicious attempts.

 ## Contact
 If you need to contact us: https://github.com/MCM-Mike/grinnode.live/blob/master/contact.md

 ### Credits
-This report was also written by `deeev` (Keybase)
+This report was co-written by `deeev` (Keybase).